-A peer-reviewed article was published after an upper cervical chiropractor cared for Meniere’s disease patients over the course of 6 years.
-Why does upper cervical chiropractic help a problem that doctors have attributed to an inner ear problem for the past century and a half?
-Here are some things we learned from this extensive research.
+A study was published after an upper cervical chiropractor cared for Meniere’s disease patients for 6 years.
+How does upper cervical chiropractic help with problems in the inner ear?
+Here are some findings from this extensive research.

 How a Cervical Misalignment Can Lead to Meniere’s Disease

-Injuries to the upper cervical spine, caused by concussions, whiplash, and other forms of head and neck trauma can affect the inner ear and the central nervous system in ways that cause all of the symptoms of Meniere’s including tinnitus, vertigo, hearing loss, and a feeling of fullness in the affected ear.
+Injuries to the upper cervical spine due to concussions, whiplash, and other forms of head and neck trauma can affect the inner ear.
+In addition, it affects the central nervous system and causes all of the symptoms of Meniere’s like tinnitus, vertigo, hearing loss, and a feeling of fullness in the affected ear.
 But why haven’t doctors connected Meniere’s to trauma before?

 It would have been more obvious if symptoms began immediately after an injury.
-Unfortunately, the average amount of time between the injury and the onset of symptoms is about 15 years.
+Unfortunately, it takes more or less 15 years before the onset of the symptoms happens.
 Since Meniere’s often begins when a person is middle-aged, very few remember an injury in high school or college that may have caused the underlying problem.

 What does an upper cervical subluxation do that results in Meniere’s symptoms?